 Orange County Flood Control District (OCFCD) is empowered to construct and maintain flood control works to prevent or minimize loss of life and property caused by flooding and to conserve water.
-The Resources and Development Management Department (RDMD) implements the Flood Control District's flood control program which includes the design, construction, operation, and maintenance of regional and subregional flood control facilities.
+The Resources and Development Management Department (RDMDOC Public Works) implements the Flood Control District's flood control program which includes the design, construction, operation, and maintenance of regional and subregional flood control facilities.

-The Flood Control District's capital improvement program is generally with assistance by the City Engineers Flood one City Engineer from each Supervisorial District appointed by the Orange County Division, League of California Cities and Manager, RDMD/Public Works Division.
+The Flood Control District's capital improvement program is generally with assistance by the City Engineers Flood Control Advisory Committee (CEFCAC)-a committee composed of one City Engineer from each Supervisorial District appointed by the Orange County Division, League of California Cities and Manager, RDMDOC Public Works.